Help Us Educate, Advocate, and Illuminate

 - Advocate for insurance coverage for cleft-related medical issues.

 - Illuminate the lives of those with facial differences.

-- Share CPF’s facebook and twitter pages with your friends.
-Make sure to post a status update about National Cleft & Craniofacial Awareness & Prevention Month in July!
+- Share the ACPA Family Services Facebook and Twitter pages with your friends.
+Make sure to post a status update about National Cleft & Craniofacial Awareness & Prevention Month in July.

-- Sign up to support CPF when you shop at Amazon.com via AmazonSmile.
+- Sign up to support ACPA when you shop at Amazon.com via AmazonSmile.

-- Distribute Cleftline brochures to your local hospitals and pediatric offices so they can refer new families to the Cleft Palate Foundation for information and specialist referrals.
-Contact us to get a free supply!
+- Distribute Family Services brochures to your local hospitals and pediatric offices so they can refer new families to ACPA for information and specialist referrals.
+Contact us for a free supply.

 - Build cleft/craniofacial awareness in your own unique way!
 Host a community walk or concert, create and display a related piece of art or craft, tie it in with one of your hobbies, or just start talking to friends more about cleft and craniofacial conditions.